-Ben Fowke is chairman, president and CEO of Xcel Energy, one of the largest public utilities in the country.
+Ben Fowke is executive chairman of Xcel Energy, one of the largest public utilities in the country.
 The company is in the Fortune 500 and headquartered in Minneapolis.
 Xcel Energy serves parts of eight states, providing electricity to 3.6 million customers and natural gas service to 2 million customers.

 Widely respected in the industry, Fowke serves as Vice Chair of the Edison Electric Institute and on the boards of the Nuclear Energy Institute, Energy Insurance Mutual and Institute of Nuclear Power Operations.
 He is also a frequent contributor to important policy topics in Washington, D.C.